Who Is White Trash?

 Historically, “white trash” was a term used to refer to whites who didn’t adhere to social conventions and live within the boundaries of their assigned societal roles.
 They were among other things “radical Republicans,” “petty criminals,” “race mixers,” and so on.
 They were designated “trash” as part of an effort to distinguish them as a separate white race or “stock” from the “good old boys,” who were ultimately more successful when it came to cloaking their deviant behavior.

 The important takeaway here is that a key aspect of the definition was lost over time – people who were white trash were understood to be racially contaminated (not race pure).
-Now, however, the idea that someone is inferior due to “miscegenation” has failed to maintain a fashionable edge, Not to despair, it was quickly replaced by insinuations of genetic inferiority due to inbreeding.
+Now, however, the idea that someone is inferior due to “miscegenation” has failed to maintain a fashionable edge (maybe some alt-righters would dispute).
+Not to despair, the expression was quickly replaced by insinuations of genetic inferiority due to simple inbreeding.

 The White Trash Canon